Sanjana0712/Insight-News/README.md

 - **PropTypes for Validation**: PropTypes are implemented for type-checking props, ensuring that the right types of data are passed to each component, which increases reliability.

 - **Async/Await for API Calls**: Data fetching from the News API is handled using `async/await` to maintain readability and manage asynchronous operations smoothly.

 - **LLM-based Article Summarization**: The application integrates an LLM API (like Hugging Face) to summarize news articles.
 Users can click on the "Show Summary" button to display a brief summary of each news article, improving content accessibility and saving time for users who want quick insights.

+- **Sign-In with Google**: The application uses Firebase for authentication, allowing users to sign in seamlessly with their Google account, enhancing security and enabling a more personalized experience.

 ## Future Enhancements